 The following schedule is tentative.
 Not necessarily all of the following topics will be taught.
-The depth and inclusion of topics will be adapted to the size, interest and composition of the class.
+The depth and inclusion of topics will be adapted to the size, interest and composition of the students.

 The first part of the course discusses basic issues of monopolistic and oligopolistic markets with theoretical models.
-We conclude the first part with assigned student presentations in Week 6.
+We conclude the first part with assigned student presentations in Class 5.
 The second part of the course is an introduction to empirical industrial organisation.
 We will read and discuss top quality empirical research papers, aiming to present students the frontier of the relatively new field called New Empirical IO.

-Week 1: 10 March Introduction & Basic Monopoly and Price Discrimination
+Class 1: 9 March Introduction & Basic Monopoly and Price Discrimination; Introduction to Game Theory with Perfect Information

-• Tirole, Chapter 1 (Section 1.1.1), Chapter 3 (Sections 3.1, 3.2)
+- Tirole, Chapter 1 (Section 1.1.1), Chapter 3 (Sections 3.1, 3.2) - Tirole, Chapter 11 (Sections 11.1 11.3)